Filing an Appeal

 MHS will write to you within three business days to say we received your request.
 Your case will be assigned to a person with the right qualifications to review your case, such as a physician or administrative manager.
 The person assigned will not have been involved in the original decision, or the decision at the previous review.

 All appeals are resolved within 30 calendar days.
-The result is sent to you in writing within 25 business days.
-MHS may ask for an extra 10 business days to make a decision.
-If we need more time, we will let you know in writing before the 25 business day deadline.
+The result is sent to you in writing within 5 business days of the decision.
+MHS may ask for an extra 14 business days to make a decision.
+If we need more time, we will let you know in writing before the 30 business day deadline.

 If you are not happy with the result of your appeal, you may have the right to an external, independent review.